ronald-smith-angel/dataset_deduplication_sparkml/readme.md

 This strategy uses spark windows operations over a multiHashing strategy.
 Steps:

   * Create a hash using some first level category field.
-This will be helpful for the partitioning of the data in nodes (This strategy could improved ).
+This will be helpful for the partitioning of the data in nodes.
 For the example, these fields are:
        * carType
        * city
        * country
        * region
        * year
        * transmission
-    Note: the "date" field helps to order and get only the most recent .
+    Note: the "date" field helps to order and get only the most recent.
   * With this window, creates a second hash using extra cleaned parameters (after processing) a creates second window.
 The fields are:
        * doors
        * fuel